CodeTheChangeUBC/aispi/README.md

 ### Client
   - Have a Monthly View, that could go into a weekly view.
-  - Have an adjacent form for entering and submitting events.
+  - Have an adjacent form for entering and submittwing events.
   - Keep the colour scheme the same as the original website
   - Integrate Re-Captcha with the front end
   - Parsing csv data to fill in the calendar